LOADING

 Not lasting

-Dr. Divyashree K R, representative psychiatrist, Aster CMI, says high fines instill fear but might not provide a long-lasting solution to the trouble of irresponsible driving.
+Dr. Divyashree K R, representative psychiatrist, Aster CMI, says high fines instill fear but might not provide a long-lasting solution to irresponsible driving.
 People who don’t respect the regulation don’t suppose two times earlier than bribing their way out, she says.

-Auto, cab drivers: Where to park to pick out up passengers?
+Auto, cab drivers: Where to park to pick out passengers?

-“Cab drivers do stop in ‘no parking’ zones, however best to pick up passengers.
-“We don‘t have a devoted taxi stand.
+“Cab drivers stop in ‘no parking’ zones; however, it is best to pick up passengers.
+“We don’t have a devoted taxi stand.
 When a customer books a cab from a no-parking lot, we turn out to be there,” he says.
 “Police then great us.”
 Tanveer estimates approximately eighty percent of all motorists caught for traffic offenses pay bribes and escape.

 Sampath, Adarsha Auto Union, and Taxi Drivers’ Union unearth the police heartless in managing vehicle drivers.

 “They communicate more rudely to us and slap 3 or 4 instances the instant they capture us.
-We must forestall in which passengers inform us to prevent, and policemen use the opportunity to penalize us,“ he says.
+We must forestall in which passengers inform us to prevent, and policemen use the opportunity to penalize us, “he says.
 RTO and police strategies take forever.
-While drivers are waiting for their papers, police impose fines of up to Rs 10,000 on them.
+While drivers wait for their papers, police impose fines of up to Rs 10,000.
 Drivers are negative, and this isn’t truthful, says Sampath.

 Elizabeth Coleman